Kasheftin/nuxt-nest-graphql-auth/README.md

 ````

 ## 8. Vuetify and Sass Variables
-It's not related to authentication, but still might be a bit tricky.
-We are going to install [Vuetify Next](https://next.vuetifyjs.com/) and create some shared styles/mixins sass.
+This has nothing to do with authentication, but it could still be a little tricky.
+We will install [Vuetify Next](https://next.vuetifyjs.com/) and create some shared styles/mixins with sass.
 The goal is to be able to use Vuetify sass variables and shared mixins in components.
 ````
 $ npm i --save vuetify@next @mdi/js sass
 ````
-Vuetify integration will be handler in `plugins/1.vuetify.ts`.
-All the files inside `plugins` folder are injected automatically.
-An important thing is they are evaluated in alphabetical order.
-That's why if some plugin depends on another, it should be included later (and we'll use it).
-That's why numeric prefix is used for file names.
+Vuetify integration is managed in `plugins/1.vuetify.ts`.
+All files in the `plugins` folder are automatically injected.
+It is important to note that they are evaluated in alphabetical order.
+So if one plugin depends on another, it should be included later (and we will use it).
+For this reason, a numeric prefix is used for the file names.

 `plugins/1.vuetify.ts`:
 ````typescript